A Review of Nécessaire, Kosas, and Drunk Elephant Acid Deodorants

 I’ve done really well with all three of these acid deodorants and my favorite is Nécessaire The Deodorant.
 It’s mess-free, keeps me odor-free, and the driest of all three.

 Have you tried a natural deodorant?
 Which ones work for you?
-I’d love to hear your experience…
+I’d love to hear about your experience…

 Thanks for reading!